-Gilman, a precision engineering Company based in Jamesville Wisconsin, were known for two machine tools, a small precision lathe and a rather wonderful, very compact "Four-in-One" built for an American Government contract during WW2 and intended for use on board small navel ships.
+Gilman, a precision engineering Company based in Jamesville Wisconsin, was known for two machine tools, a small precision lathe and a rather wonderful, very compact "Four-in-One" built for an American Government contract during WW2 and intended for use on board small navel ships and shore stations.
 The machine combined several functions: a screwcutting lathe, drill press-cum-light-duty vertical miller with both fine and rapid feeds to the quill, horizontal miller and borer.
 With its drive system contained in the heavy cast-iron base, the lathe featured a flat, English-type bed with narrow vertical side guides, a twin-tumbler screwcutting gearbox that was built (to help make the machine as compact as possible), into the support foot, power sliding and surfacing (it appears that a feed gearbox was positioned at the right-hand end of the bed) and a headstock whose casting was extended rearwards to provide a mounting for the horizontal milling machine's round overarm.

 It is likely that the standard, fully machined cross slide would have been replaced by a T-slotted boring table when used the machine was to be used as a horizontal borer.
 The only known surviving example is held in the superb American Precision Museum in Vermont, a site well worth an extended visit or viewed on-line.
 However, what Gilman eventually became best known for was the manufacture of special machines for handling small parts.
 The founder, one George Gilman, began work in his garage during 1936 to produce small lathes - but then moved on to specialise in the designing and building of automatic, semi-automatic and one-off machines for special applications to a customer's special requirements.
 In 1946 the Company took the name Gilman Engineering and Manufacturing Co. and in 1948 was purchased by the Parker Pen Company to design and build for them special automatic assembly systems.
 In 1963, still retaining its specialist skills in the design and manufacture of assembly systems, Gisholt (of Madison) bought the concern to become a division of Giddings and Lewis of Fond du Lac.
 Today Gilman is aligned with Johann A. Krause Maschinenfabrik GmbH a Thyseen production systems company based in Bremen, Germany.